bongiozzo/musica_mustdie/output/band_marillion.md

 # Marillion

-Дискография
-"Script for a Jester's Tear" 1983, Progressive "Fugazi" 1984, Progressive
-"Misplaced Childhood" 1985, Progressive
-"Clutching at Straws" 1987, Progressive
-"Seasons End" 1989, Progressive
-"Holidays in Eden" 1991, Progressive
-"Brave" 1994, Progressive
-"Afraid of Sunrise" 1995, Progressive
-"This Strange Engine" 1997, Progressive
-"Tales from the Engine Room" 1998, Progressive "Radiation" 1998, Progressive
-"marillion.com" 1999, Progressive
-"Anoraknophobia" 2001, Progressive
-"Marbles" 2004, Progressive
-"Somewhere Else" 2007, Progressive
+Neo-prog

+## Дискография

+### "Script for a Jester's Tear" 1983, Progressive

+Script for a Jester's Tear
+He Knows You Know
+The Web
+Garden Party
+Chelsea Monday
+Forgotten Sons

+### "Fugazi" 1984, Progressive

+Assassing
+Punch and Judy
+Jigsaw
+Emerald Lies
+She Chameleon
+Incubus
+Fugazi

+### "Misplaced Childhood" 1985, Progressive

+Pseudo Silk Kimono
+Kayleigh
+Lavender
+Bitter Suite
+Heart of Lothian
+Waterhole (Expresso Bongo)
+Lords of the Backstage
+Blind Curve
+Childhoods End?
+White Feather

+### "Clutching at Straws" 1987, Progressive

+Hotel Hobbies
+Warm Wet Circles
+That Time of the Night (The Short Straw)
+Going Under
+Just for the Record
+White Russian
+Incommunicado
+Torch Song
+Slainte Mhath
+Sugar Mice
+The Last Straw

+### "Seasons End" 1989, Progressive

+The King of Sunset Town
+Easter
+The Uninvited Guest
+Seasons End
+Holloway Girl
+Berlin
+After Me
+Hooks in You
+The Space

+### "Holidays in Eden" 1991, Progressive

+Splintering Heart
+Cover My Eyes (Pain and Heaven)
+The Party
+No One Can
+Holidays in Eden
+Dry Land
+Waiting to Happen
+This Town
+The Rakes Progress
+100 Nights

+### "Brave" 1994, Progressive

+Bridge
+Living with the Big Lie
+Runaway
+Goodbye to All That
+Hard as Love
+The Hollow Man
+Alone Again in the Lap of Luxury
+Paper Lies
+Brave
+The Great Escape
+Made Again

+### "Afraid of Sunrise" 1995, Progressive

+Gazpacho
+Cannibal Surf Babe
+Beautiful
+Afraid of Sunrise
+Out of this World
+Afraid of Sunlight
+Beyond You
+King

+### "This Strange Engine" 1997, Progressive

+Man of a Thousand Faces
+One Fine Day
+80 Days
+Estonia
+Memory of Water
+An Accidental Man
+Hope for the Future
+This Strange Engine

+### "Tales from the Engine Room" 1998, Progressive

+Estonia
+Memory of Water
+This Strange Engine
+One Fine Day
+Face 1004
+80 Days

+### "Radiation" 1998, Progressive

+Costa del Slough
+Under the Sun
+The Answering Machine
+Three Minute Boy
+Now She'll Never Know
+These Chains
+Born to Run
+Cathedral Wall
+A Few Words for the Dead

+### "marillion.com" 1999, Progressive

+A Legacy
+Deserve
+Go!
+Rich
+Enlightened
+Built-in Bastard Radar
+Tumble Down the Years
+Interior Lulu
+House

+### "Anoraknophobia" 2001, Progressive

+Between You and Me
+Quartz
+Map of the World
+When I Meet God
+The Fruit of the Wild Rose
+Separated Out
+This is the 21st Century
+If My Heart were a Ball it would Roll Uphill

+### "Marbles" 2004, Progressive

+### "Somewhere Else" 2007, Progressive

+1. The Other Half
+2. See It Like A Baby
+3. Thankyou Whoever You Are
+4. Most Toys
+5. Somewhere Else
+6. A Voice From The Past
+7. No Such Thing
+8. The Wound
+9. The Last Century For Man
+10. Faith

 ## Отношения с другими группами